rodolfobandeira/spacex/README.md

 ### Launches

-- Get information on all launches: `SPACEX::Launches.info`
+- Get information on all launches: `SPACEX::Launches.all` or `SPACEX::Launches.info`
 - Get information on a specific launch (by flight number): `SPACEX::Launches.info('68')`
 - Get information on the next launch: `SPACEX::Launches.next`
 - Get the latest launch information: `SPACEX::Launches.latest`